atlassian/nucleus/docs/Latest Releases.md

 ```

 Any file uploaded to a given version on Nucleus which we consider an "installer"
-file will be positioned at that path with it's extesnion.
+file will be positioned at that path with its extension.
 The file types we
 currently consider installers are:

 * `.dmg`